ypollet/Sphaeroptica-1/README.md

 You have the possibility to zoom on the image as much as you want to be able to precisely place the landmark at the right pixel.

-Here is a list of the actions you're allowed do to zoom in on the image :
+Here is a list of the actions you are allowed do to zoom in on the image :

 * Ctrl++ : zoom 5% in
 * Ctrl+- : zoom 5% out
 * Ctrl+s : zoom to fit the image entirely in the window
 * Ctrl+f : zoom to the resolution of the image

-When the image is bigger than the screen, you can
+When the image is bigger than the screen, you can scroll on the image with your right click.

 ### 4.4 Widen the landmarks on the images
 It is possible to adjust the size of the landmarks placed on the image.
-However, be aware that making the landmark bigger, even though if it makes it easier to find, makes it harder to know where it is precisely located.
+However, be aware that making the landmark bigger, even if it makes it easier to find, makes it harder to know where it is precisely located.

 ## 5. Measurements